Forest Finns: Carl Axel Gottlund

 Carl Axel Gottlund (1796–1875) was one of the central Finnish national awakeners, who is commonly attributed with saving the folklore of the Forest Finns, and he also tried to act as a national awakener among them.

 Gottlund was born into the family of a Finnish clergyman, Mattias Gottlund, one of the most outstanding representatives of Enlightenment ideas in Finland and Carl Axel was raised in the spirit of the Enlightenment, and the basic structure of his thinking represented rationalistic Enlightenment ideals.
 The family had lived in Juva, Savonia, since 1805.
 The language of the family was Swedish because of his Swedish-speaking mother, but in the Finnish-speaking neighbourhood the young Carl Axel became finnicised.

 Gottlund made two trips to the Forest Finns, the first in 1817 to Dalarna and the second, longer, one in 1820–21 to Värmland.
 He collected folklore and other ethnographic data as well as genealogical information, the latter partly because he wanted to improve the social circumstances of the Forest Finns and to prevent Sweden from taking ownership of their land.
 He estimated that in the beginning of the 19th century there were about 40,000 Finns in Central Scandinavia, of which about 14,000 were in Värmland.

 His social and political activity for the benefit of the Forest Finns was idealistic.
 He wanted to create an autonomous area—named Fennia—from the Finn Forests on both sides of the Swedish-Norwegian border, with great economic and political independence.
 The tax border would have been removed and land ownership by Swedes and Norwegians would have been restricted.
 He would have closed the iron factories.
 He himself wanted to become the vicar of his planned Finnish parish.
 All these plans failed and Gottlund himself was exiled from Stockholm to Uppsala.

 In spite of this total political failure, Gottlund had positive cultural influence on the Forest Finns.
-Among his accomplishments, Gotlund founded three congregations for the Forest Finns.
+Among his accomplishments, Gottlund founded three congregations for the Forest Finns.
 Gottlund himself became a legendary, heroic character in the Forest Finns.